Julia Lopes de Almeida - A female writer ahead of her time

 Differing from male writers of that period in relation to the prominent subjects in her work and the vision she applied to them, Júlia Lopes left a rich legacy in terms of portraying society from the abolition of slavery until the 1930s.

-The situation of women in the literature of her time
+Situation of women in literature

 Júlia Lopes was considered a writer with advanced ideas for her time.
 She defended the abolition of slavery, the republic, divorce, formal education for women, the emancipation of female bodies and civil rights.
 With the classic text and ahead of its time, she inserts different points of view into her works and represents women and the difference in treatment given to them by society.